Building Post-Quantum Cryptography Ready IoT Devices

 ML-KEM (Multivariate Quadratic Key Encapsulation Mechanism)

 Purpose: Designed for secure key exchange, ML-KEM protects communication channels by securely sharing session keys even in the presence of quantum adversaries.
+It enables secure IoT & embedded services in India and globally, forming the cryptographic layer for smart pole IoT integration and industrial IoT and automation systems.

 Core Principles:

-Based on solving multivariate quadratic equations, a problem proven to be NP-hard.
+- Based on solving multivariate quadratic equations, a problem proven to be NP-hard.

-Resistant to quantum attacks due to the computational difficulty of the underlying problem.
+- Resistant to quantum attacks due to the computational difficulty of the underlying problem.

 Advantages: